Long Day's Journey into Night: Act I

 James Tyrone is a 65-year-old actor who had long ago bought a "vehicle" play for himself and had established his reputation based on this one role in which he had toured for years.
 Although that "vehicle" had served him well financially, he is now resentful that his having become so identified with this character has limited his scope and opportunities as a classical actor.
-He is a wealthy though somewhat miserly man.
-His money is all tied up in property which he hangs onto in spite of impending financial hardship.
+He is a wealthy but somewhat miserly man.
+His money is all tied up in property, which he hangs onto despite impending financial hardship.
 His dress and appearance are showing signs of his strained financial circumstances, but he retains many of the mixed affectations of a classical actor in spite of his shabby attire.

-His wife Mary has recently returned from treatment for morphine addiction and has put on some much-needed weight as a result.
+His wife Mary recently returned from treatment for morphine addiction and has put on some much-needed weight as a result.
+(Mary's troubles are alluded to, but not made clear until much later in the play.)
 She is looking much healthier than the family has been accustomed to, and they remark frequently on her improved appearance.
 However, she still retains the haggard facial features of a long-time addict.
 As a recovering addict, she is restless and anxious.
-She also suffers from insomnia, which is not made any easier by her husband and children's loud snoring.
-When Edmund, her younger son, hears her moving around at night and entering the spare bedroom, he becomes alarmed, because this is the room where, in the past, she would satisfy her addiction.
-He questions her about it indirectly.
-She reassures him that she just went there to get away from her husband's snoring.
+She also suffers from insomnia.
+When Edmund, her younger son, hears her moving around at night and entering the spare bedroom, he becomes alarmed, thinking she is succumbing to her addiction.
+He questions her about it indirectly, but she reassures him that she just wanted to get away from her husband's snoring.